 They do not stick out of the ear too far, so fairly comfortable when side sleeping.
-As the Bluetooth is connected to your cell phone, you will be able to set alarms and here when calls come in.
+As the Bluetooth is connected to your cell phone, you will set alarms and hear when calls come in.
 (Should you want to) through these headphones.

 Snoring is the sound made when air flows past the relaxed tissues in your throat.
 This tissue then vibrates, and the noise it makes is snoring.
 For a few people, this can be a severe and loud problem.
 Snoring can be especially annoying for your partner.
 Clearing the airways, and the position of your mouth and tongue can reduce snoring.

 The following are things that you may try to reduce the snoring your partner makes each night!